 But even if your child is already in high school or college, this is still an applicable practice.
 Many young adults struggle to budget, often because they haven’t been taught how.
 If you find your young adult child struggles with overspending, it might be time to sit down and help them work out a budget that meets their needs.
 At this age, it’s important to keep budget conversations streamlined.
 Break their expenses into a few key categories:

-You can also recommend they download an app like Mint or YNAB that will guide them through the budgeting process in a digital way.
+You can also recommend they download a budgeting app that can guide them through the budgeting process in a digital way.

 Let Them Know Up Front What You’ll Help Pay For